benjaminW78/json-web-token-introduction/README.md

     "jwt_duration":1 , // JWT valid duration in minutes

-    "iss":"whatYouWant" // remove this key/value if you want you server to create jwt with his
+    "iss":"whatYouWant" // remove this key/value if you want your server to create jwt with his
                         // own issuer value, because
                         // when you will verify your previously created jwt, the server will test it with
-                        // it's own issuer value not the one you created your jwt with }
+                        // it's own issuer value not the one you created your jwt }
 ```